Big-Fig/Fediverse.app/README.md

 You can find all possible config variables(with comments) at [env_example.env](env_example.env)

 ```
+# Application ID see README.md how to do to change it
 APP_ID=com.fediverse.app
+# App Title in OS
 APP_TITLE=Fedi
+# Default instance URL to use on 'Join Instance' page
+APP_DEFAULT_INSTANCE_URL=fedi.app
+# Apple App ID from ITunes, used to navigate user to ITunse app page to leave feedback
 #APP_APPLE_ID=147880...
+# Logging on/off.
+Log should be disabled for production builds for better performance and security
 LOG_ENABLED=true
+# On/Off firebase core code.
+Required GoogleServices file.
+See README.md for details
 FIREBASE_ENABLED=false
+# On/Off push notifications
 PUSH_FCM_ENABLED=false
+# Required for push notifications.
+Push relay server URL.
+See README.md for details
 #PUSH_FCM_RELAY_URL=https://pushrelay.example.com/push/
+# Required for push notifications.
+Mastodon Push API requirments .
+See README.md for details
 #PUSH_SUBSCRIPTION_KEYS_P256DH=BEpPCn0cfs3P0E0fY-gyOuahx5dW5N8qu
+# Requied for push notifications.
+Mastodon Push API requirments .
+See README.md for details
 #PUSH_SUBSCRIPTION_KEYS_AUTH=T5bhIIyre5TDC
+# On/off crash reporting
 CRASHLYTICS_ENABLED=false
+# On/off ask review dialog
 ASK_REVIEW_ENABLED=false
+# How much times user should open app to display 'Please rate me' dialog
 #ASK_REVIEW_COUNT_APP_OPENED_TO_SHOW=5
 ```